jlaumonier/mlsurvey/doc/projectmanagement.md

 * A : Regenerate/rethinking the test files (md5 or other database ?)
 * F : Fairness : rethinking the workflow to integrate supervised learning workflow
 * F : Use panda dataframe into Data() and Dataset() (big changes...)
+* T : Rename Logging class to "FilesOperation"-ish class.
+Make it used by the Config class to read the json file